310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 But hmm, how do I convey that to you… It’s something you have to feel, rather than think…

 Oh, I know!
-Hero-kun, how about you come with me to an amusement park?
+Hero-kun, why don’t you and I go to an amusement park?
 Seeing is believing, after all!
-It’ll be easier to understand if you were to watch it with your own two eyes.
+It’ll be easier to understand if you were to see it with your own two eyes.
 {% endbubble %}

-{% bubble Hiiro grin %}
+{% bubble Hiiro nod %}
 Do heroes live in that “amusement park” place?
 Mhm, please do take me there.

 I’ll finally be able to know what a hero is.
 I’m so happy…♪